ed-devops-academy/notebook/notebook_os_networks.md

 root@emiguel-ubuntu:~$ ls -l /boot/grub/i386-pc/core.img
 -rw-r--r-- 1 root root 25363 Jul 12 23:15 /boot/grub/i386-pc/core.img
 ```

-**Booting with GRUB 2 rescue CD from existing GRUB installation**

-Use the next example to repair a old grub installation that got hidden cause of a new OS installation.

-From GRUB boot terminal use `ls` command to list the devices and search for the system that have a GRUB installation.
-Next follow the next steps:

-* `set prefix=(hd1,gpt1)/boot/grub` *--to point grub root installation that you want to boot--*
-* `set root=(hd1,gpt1)/` *-- partition root where GRUB  is installed --*
-* `lsmod normal`
-* `normal`

 **2- grub-mkrescue or grub2-mkrescue** command to help you create a rescue CD image

 ```